An exotic flavour from the nineteenth century

 Yields about 8 deciliters ice-cream (6 to 8 persons); preparation in advance 10 minutes plus pre-cooling; preparation depends on your ice making method.

-100 gr tamarind pulp
+100 gr tamarind pulp (without pips and fibres)

 2 dl sugar syrup (1 dl water and 100 gr sugar, heated until the sugar has melted)